this is our sport and we want to see it grow!

 Squash Ontario's mission is to facilitate the development of existing and potential players, from beginner to elite.
 We want to offer more opportunities for everyone to try the sport as well as provide more quality training for Ontario athletes who will perform on National and International stages.
 If you are involved in the squash community in Ontario, you know about the physical, social and overall well being benefits of the sport.
 Please help us to grow this sport by encouraging people of all ages and abilities to pick up a racquet.
 There is a place for everyone in squash.

-Your gift to squash will grow this sport by:
+Your gift to squash will grow this sport through:

 Donations may be directed to two very important programs – The Lee Hanebury Junior Squash Fund (Project 59) and the Ontario Squash Hall of Fame (Project 60).
 As of December 1st, 2016, Squash Ontario is grateful to be able to accept charitable donations through their partnership with the National Sport Trust Fund.
 Donors will be issued charitable tax receipts.

 Lee hanebury junior squash fund - project 59

 The Lee Hanebury Junior Squash Fund acts as an umbrella that contributes to all aspects of Junior Squash development in Ontario.
 See below for more information about the special bursaries and awards that are named after some of the great leaders of our sport and their dedication and impact on our game.

 Ontario Squash Hall of Fame - project 60